bitwes/Gut/documentation/docs/Memory-Management.md

-At the [bottom of the page](#memory_mgmt) is my attempt to describe how Godot does memory management.
+At the bottom of the page I attempt to describe how Godot does memory management.
 If any of these sections seem confusing, read that part first.
-The [Godot docs](https://docs.godotengine.org/en/stable/getting_started/scripting/gdscript/gdscript_basics.html#memory-management) have some information.
+The [Godot docs](https://docs.godotengine.org/en/stable/getting_started/scripting/gdscript/gdscript_basics.html#memory-management) has some information.
 Also, here's a [tutorial](https://www.youtube.com/watch?v=cl2PxGkpJdo) on memory management I found.

 ## GUT Orphan Count